RyadPasha/keyPressListener/README.md

 A wonderful and simple keyboard input capturing utility.

 * Tiny (1KB minified and gzipped), no dependency
-* Perfect to use in websites that has alot of functions.
+* Perfect to use in websites that have alot of functions.

 Check out [examples](https://github.com/RyadPasha/keyPressListener/blob/master/examples/index.html).